Combinatorik/GCA-Barcode-KLayout-Plugin/README.md

 # GCA-Barcode-Plugin-KLayout
-V0.1 of plugin.
+V0.5 of plugin.
 A plugin for KLayout that generates a machine-readable barcode for GCA machines.

-To use, import into KLayout macro editor, set your mask name, and run.
-It will generate "t.GDS" and store it in "C:\Users\<USER NAME>\AppData\Roaming\KLayout\"
+To use, copy into KLayout macro folder, and run by selecting under "Macros" bar.
+Default file location is "C:\Users\<USER NAME>\AppData\Roaming\KLayout\"

 Future versions will include:
-  GUI
-  Insertion of barcode directly into open GDS file
+  Insertion of barcode directly into open GDS file Specification of cell name and layer number barcode is inserted into